-Deputy Director of Hai Duong Provincial Police - Colonel Le Quy Thuong has just reported to the provincial People's Committee leaders about the people protesting and blocking the ash and slag trucks of Jaks Hai Duong Power Company (Jaks Power).
+Deputy Director of Hai Duong Provincial Police - Colonel Le Quy Thuong has just reported to the Provincial People's Committee about the people protesting and blocking the ash and slag trucks of Jaks Hai Duong Power Company (Jaks Power).
 Colonel Thuong said that this is an act that is heating up the security and order situation in the locality.

 Consider the unusual element in blocking the vehicle

 To stabilize the situation, Kinh Mon Town Police stepped in to investigate and clarify.
-Through understanding the situation, the police agency found many unusual signs and “other factors” in the people blocking vehicles to protest the transportation of ash and slag from the factory.
+Through understanding the situation, the police agency noticed many unusual signs and “other factors” in the people blocking vehicles to protest the transportation of ash and slag from the factory.

 Local authorities point out unusual factors

-The two commune chairmen who manage the area where the business operates also reported on the actual situation and had similar comments.
+Two commune chairmen who manage the area where the business operates also reported on the actual situation and had similar comments.

 According to Mr. Luu Huu Nhan, Chairman of Quang Thanh Commune People's Committee (Kinh Mon town), recently, Jaks Power Company has signed an additional contract with a unit to transport ash and slag from the factory silo to the port, to be loaded onto ships to be taken away.

 “Previously, the company only signed with one partner.
-The transportation of ash and slag was polluted and was protested by local people.
+The transportation of ash and slag was polluted and was protested by the local people.
 Recently, when a second company signed a contract to transport ash and slag in parallel with the old company, the situation became complicated.
-Many people who were not local people also took to the streets to block the vehicles of the newly contracted company.
+Many people who were not local also took to the streets to block the vehicles of the newly contracted company.

 Request to continue suspending ash and slag transfer